mupsje/udm-pro-network/README.md

 I find it useful to reflect the sub range, e.g. ```.10.*```, to also be the VLAN id, but there is no technical need to do so.

-Note the 5 switches shown below are purely logical; the physical HW has the UDM and the 2 switches above.
+Note the 5 switches shown below are purely logical; the physical Hardware has the UDM and the 2 switches above.
 By default, the UDM Pro allows full inter-VLAN access, but this site's configuration will by default block any inter-VLAN connectivity, and only allow the trusted ```home (10)``` VLAN to initiate connections to the
 ```IoT (30)``` and ```media (40)``` VLANs.
 Access from/to the ```management (1)``` LAN and trunk is